 I have been a proud member since December 2011 and have enjoyed being able to read the same books as my peers.
 At my local library, before they partnered with an ebook service, the only large print books available to me were romance novels, which I had zero interest in.
 Thanks to Bookshare, I have been able to read whatever I want and join in on conversations.
 I wasn’t limited by what the library had to offer, and could read age appropriate books alongside my peers.

 Right now, Bookshare is in danger of losing a large amount of federal funding, and I can’t imagine going without this service now that I have used it for so long.
 My best advice for users is to write to their representatives and encourage them to preserve these services.
-I will be posting a sample letter here on my blog.
+Read my post about saving Bookshare here.

 I have been incredibly grateful to qualify to receive these services, and the benefits I have received have helped me to read more than I ever thought I would, even though I have low vision.
 Bookshare also inspired me to pursue an interest in assistive technology, as I was amazed to see that I could combine my love of technology and helping others.
 I hope that this posts helps more people learn about this incredible service that I recommend to every person I meet who has a print disability.